Loading...

 Depending on the state, this choice may not be unlimited.
 California is one such example.
 Only licensed attorneys, individuals authorized under federal law to provide immigration services, and individuals qualified and bonded as immigration consultants may act as the representatives authorized for remote I-9 verification.

-Employers need to make sure that, even though the procedure is completed without their presence, the chance of making an error is minimal.
+Employers need to take steps to ensure the opportunity for mistakes is minimal.
 A clear set of rules and detailed instructions should be sent to both the new employee and the authorized representative who will be completing the form.
-The instructions should include steps to follow by both parties, including the signing of any additional business documentation when necessary.
 In the case of notaries acting like authorized representatives, it is important to stress that there is no need for them to provide their seal on documents – their role as notaries has no bearing on the role undertaken in the process of remote I-9 verification.

 There are additional compliance concerns for the employers participating in E-Verify.
 With the tight three-day deadline, employers need to act quickly and have I-9 forms verified with enough time for a review and timely submission.
-Tentative Nonconfirmations (TNCs) occur when the information entered in E-Verify does not match with the records with Social Security Administration (SSA), DHS or both; in this case, the employer needs to notify the remote employee and take steps to correct the mismatch.
+Tentative Nonconfirmations (TNCs) occur when the information entered in E-Verify does not match with the records with Social Security Administration (SSA), Department of Homeland Security (DHS) or both; in this case, the employer needs to notify the remote employee and take steps to correct the mismatch.

 To reduce potential mistakes and violations, many employers see relying on efficient electronic I-9 solutions as a way to go.
 From storing and tracking documentation, to simplifying the remote hiring, the software for I-9 administration provides additional security while maximizing E-Verify and I-9 compliance.